 There is no in the second equation

-In generalized sense, Gauss method can be represented as follows:
+In a generalized sense, the Gauss method can be represented as follows:

 where N – row dimension,